Joe Adams (footballer, born 2001)

 A graduate of the Bury academy, Adams made sporadic appearances during 18 months as a professional at the club and transferred to Brentford in 2019.
 After 2 1/2 years of exclusively B team football, he transferred to Dundalk in 2022.
-Following the 2022 season, Adams transferred to Southport.
-He is a former Wales youth international.
+Following the 2022 season, Adams moved into non-League football.
+He returned to Irish football with Kerry in 2025.
+Adams is a former Wales youth international.
+A utility player, he is also adept as an attacking midfielder or wing back.

 Club career

 Bury

-A midfielder, Adams joined Bury at the age of seven.
+Predominantly a left winger, Adams joined Bury at the age of seven.
 Having graduated through the club's academy, he made his first team debut as a substitute for Adam Thompson after 72 minutes of a 3–2 League One defeat to Northampton Town on 14 April 2018.
 After making four further senior appearances, Adams signed a 2 1/2-year professional contract in December 2018.
 His progression was such that later that month, he was recognised by League Football Education for his football and academic progress.
 After remaining with the U18 team and making only one further senior appearance during the 2018–19 season, Adams elected to depart Gigg Lane in July 2019.
 He was voted the club's 2018–19 Young Player of the Year.